dev-cafe/parselglossy/tests/ref/dwigt.rst

 - Predicates, if present, are the functions run to validate user input.

 :red:`Keywords`
  :title: Title of the calculation.
+I had to write an extremely long documentation string for this one, as it is extremely important to let you know that this keyword will define the title of the calculation and, not having a default, you will be required to set it!

   **Type** ``str``